pruthvi-dudam/Review_System/README.md

 # About
-Java based application that allows a user to register, view products and leave a review + rating for products.
+Java application using Maven, that allows a user to register, view products and leave a review + rating for products.
 The data is stored in a MongoDB engine.

 # How to run the Application